mitchellh/middleware/README.md

 This is a generalized library for using middleware patterns within your Ruby projects.

+To get started, the best place to look is [the user guide](https://github.com/mitchellh/middleware/blob/master/user_guide.md).

 ## Installation

 This project is distributed as a RubyGem: